MathRPG/ispd-plugin/README.md

 #### Updating External Documentation

-External documentation (the ones present in the project folder `docs`) are, in general, about some design decisions for the application, such as the grammar for a parser.
+External documentation (the ones present in the project folder `doc`) are, in general, about some design decisions for the application, such as the grammar for a parser.

 Updating this documentation is of currently low priority, since:
 - Well-engineered code should demonstrate these characteristics without the need for external documentation (at most, a javadoc should suffice)